 Although energetic and active, Somalis can thrive in an indoor environment, as long as they have enough physical and mental stimulation.
 Providing plenty of opportunities to move and exercise will keep that weight down and his joints, heart and muscles healthy and happy.
 Plenty of cat toys and space are the way to go and, as Somalis absolutely love getting up high, have a few high perches and indoor frames they can climb and explore.
 The Somali is also a social beast that doesn’t like isolation so always build in plenty of cat and human time into your day to ensure he remains unstressed, stimulated and part of the family pack.

 And finally, as gum disease can be a problem with Somalis, regular teeth cleaning with a soft brush is a must and choose his food to ensure maximum mouth health and hygiene.
+Take a look at our reviews of cat toothbrushes and cat toothpaste for more options.

 Although his long coat is his crowning glory, the Somali is not too complicated to groom and keep neat as the hair is more silky than frizzy or woolly.
 There is a tendency to shed however and so a daily grooming maintenance plan is the way to go with this gorgeously hirsute breed.
 As an affectionate cat that loves interaction with his human, a good solution to his grooming is to include a daily session – especially during the summer and the shedding season – as part of some quality pampering and playtime with your pet.